antoniojbt/project_quickstart/README.rst

    cd pq_example/results
    # Use pythonw if on a Mac, otherwise python:
    bash ../code/pq_example/examples.sh pythonw > examples.log
-   # You'll need to change the executable to pythonw on a Mac
    open configuration*/pq_example.pdf configuration*/report_pipeline_pq_example.html # in a Mac

 If you have cgat-core_ installed you can try the following: